 Dissertation Project

-The Micro-politics of Industrial Transformations: the Case of Korean Auto Industry
+The Micropolitics of Industrial Transitions: The Case of Korean Auto Industry

 This paper investigates worker voice as a dimension of job quality and examines its link with job-related outcomes.
 We refine and test a multi-measure concept of the “voice gap” to capture how much influence workers expect to have compared to what they actually have on a set of work-related issues.
 Analyzing a survey of 1307 American workers, we find that workers distinguish between a voice gap on issues related to their own interests (“worker-issues voice gap”) and those related to their employing organization’s interests (“organizational-strategy voice gap”).
 Even after controlling for other dimensions of job quality, a larger voice gap is statistically associated with lower job satisfaction and well-being, as well as higher levels of burnout and turnover intention.
 Additionally, we find that worker-issues voice gap has a stronger and more significant effect than a organizational-strategy voice gap.
 Based on these results, we recommend incorporating the voice gap measure in future worker voice research and as a practical tool for evaluating voice as a dimension of job quality.